tashmulla/todo-list/todo-backend/README.md

 pip install -r requirements.txt
 ```

-2. From the `todo-backend` directory, run:
+2. Run all tests from the `todo-backend` directory:

 ```
 PYTHONPATH=. pytest -vv
 ```

-This will run the tests in extra verbose mode.
+This will run all tests in verbose mode.